 The next morning Richard yawned as the lights in the room turned on with a softly spoken word from him.
 He stood up in the room and looked down at the floor of his cabin; he remembered simply throwing his uniform on the back of the desk chair before getting in bed.
 The night before was a whirlwind of fun with his girlfriend Rachel and Hoshi.
 They’d stayed in the bar drinking and talking about the various things that they had done on their leave.

 He walked over to his wall locker, keyed in his security code, and opened it to take hold of a clean set of his Class A’s.
 Showing up for the first time to meet one’s commanding officer in the dress uniform was always a good idea.
-Showing up in anything less meant you didn’t exactly leave anyone with a good first impression and first impressions had a tendency to come back and haunt you.
+Showing up in anything less meant you didn’t exactly leave anyone with a good first impression and first impressions tended to come back and haunt you.

 After getting dressed he pressed the button on the side of the door to open it and standing in the doorway was Rachel.
 He looked at her; there she was all dressed up in her Class A’s as well.
 He shook his head and brought his mind back to the present time.
 How the hell does she do it?
 He asked himself.
 “I’m standing here fighting sleep from last night and you… you’re just standing there all wide-eyed and bushy-tailed.
 How do you do it?”